 - 1. Students must make the request for a change/course substitution in their graduate department. - 2.
-If the department approves, the student's program plan is updated with the change/substitution.

-A hardcopy of the revised program plan, with the appropriate signatures, is sent to the Records Office.
+If the coordinator approves, the student's program plan is updated with the change/ substitution. - 2.
+A hardcopy of the revised program plan, with the appropriate signatures, is sent to the Office of the Office of the Registrar.